red-hat-storage/ocs-operator/docs/openshift-ci.md

 #### Mirrored images

-Seperate images are built to be mirrored to the [quay.io/ocs-dev][6] public repositories.
+Separate images are built to be mirrored to the [quay.io/ocs-dev][6] public repositories.
 These images are suffixed with `-quay`.
 These images are built from the normal dockerfiles.
 The mirroring of these images is described later in the document.

 ### Manual execution